mferiansyahrt/Cluster-Using-t-SNE-Algorithm-to-Analyze-Water-Data/README.md

     </a>
 </div>

-Then, calculate many datapoint on each cluster/label from each run, for the smaller one are identified as anomalies
+Then, calculate many datapoint on each cluster/label from each run, for the smaller one are identified as anomalies.

 <div align="center">
     <a href="./">